 The Birmingham Daily Post commented that the disturbance ‘will rank as one of the most disgraceful in the history of Rugby football’ and such was the widespread disgust that the match aroused that it was reported by newspapers as far away as Cheltenham, Devon, Edinburgh, Gloucester, Manchester and Sheffield.

-A few days after Moseley’s second match with Coventry in 1903, the latter club’s committee expressed its regret at what had happened to both Moseley and to the Midland Counties Football Union and submitted a report to the union regarding the causes of the disturbances.
+A few days after the match the Coventry committee expressed its regret at what had happened to both Moseley and to the Midland Counties Football Union and submitted a report to the union regarding the causes of the disturbances.
 Despite this the Moseley committee cancelled the following season’s fixtures with the Coventry club and the two sides did not meet, except in the Midland Counties Challenge Cup, for a number of seasons.